Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Digging deeper into what customers said vs did, revealed they were

-unaware of the impact of kibble vs. Lyka's fresh high quality meals, a clear opportunity to educate the new market.
+unaware of the impact of kibble vs. Lyka's fresh high quality meals,

 Empathy mapping uncovered that even health-conscious customers were mixing fresh food with kibble without realising kibble is highly processed.
 This behaviour insight reinforced the value of Lyka’s product, which removes the need for processed kibble altogether by offering a wholefood option that’s tailored to each dog.